The venue of the 29th ISCOMS will be the University Medical Center Groningen (UMCG).

 With a population of 200.000 inhabitants, Groningen is the economic and cultural capital of the north of the Netherlands.
 The city boasts a large academic hospital, the UMCG, where ISCOMS will take place.
-It also has several theatres and museums, many art galleries, bookshops and an excellent range of markets, shops and restaurants with foods from all over the world.
+It also has several theatres and museums, many art galleries, bookshops, and an excellent range of markets, shops, and restaurants with foods from all over the world.
 Groningen is a culturally diverse city that has hosted many musical and theatrical events.

 Groningen is also industrially successful; it has the largest natural gas field in Western Europe and one of the largest worldwide.
 It has the world’s largest sugar factory and one of the Netherlands’ largest shipbuilding centers.

-Moreover Groningen is also renowned for being the most bicycle-friendly city in the Netherlands.
+Moreover, Groningen is also renowned for being the most bicycle-friendly city in the Netherlands.
 The suburbs are connected to the city by special bicycle routes.
-Secure bicycle parking facilities are available everywhere in the city and it is a priority of the city council’s environmental policy to free up the city centre for pedestrians, cyclists and public transport.
+Secure bicycle parking facilities are available everywhere in the city and it is a priority of the city council’s environmental policy to free up the city centre for pedestrians, cyclists, and public transport.

 Another remarkable characteristic of Groningen is its relatively young population.
 One out of every five people in the city is a student, and more than half the population is younger than 35 years old!
-This has resulted in a wide range of restaurants, bars, sporting activities, culture and recreation at reasonable prices.
+This has resulted in a wide range of restaurants, bars, sporting activities, culture, and recreation at reasonable prices.

 The Netherlands, also known as Holland, is a very small but densely populated country: more than 17 million people live at about 41.000 km2!
 The Netherlands is geographically located north of Belgium and west of Germany, and on the northwest it borders the North Sea, which gives the country a wonderful and broad shore.
 Sixty percent of the population lives in the western side of the country, around the flourishing capital Amsterdam; this is also called the Randstad conurbation.

 The Netherlands has a rich culture.
-The Dutch are not just the stereotypical clog-wearing, tulip harvesting, windmill builder which comes to many people’s mind when hearing “Dutch”.
+The Dutch are not just the stereotypical clog-wearing, tulip harvesting, windmill builder which comes to many people’s minds when hearing “Dutch”.
 Throughout the years the Dutch have grown to become an incredibly modern and international community.
 However, to fully describe the Dutch culture in words is almost impossible, seeing and meeting the Dutch is of course the best way of getting to know the culture, which is of course another reason to attend ISCOMS.

 One thing can definitely be said about the Dutch: they’re very friendly and willing to help and we hope to do our best to keep this image true to you before and during the congress.